-This L.A. foundation has an international footprint and a domestic porfolio.
+This L.A. foundation has an international footprint and a domestic portfolio.
 Areas of giving include Catholic Sisters, children with HIV/AIDS, foster youth, homelessness, multiple sclerosis, safe water, and substance abuse prevention.

 This prominent L.A. funder supports both Jewish and secular causes through grantmaking.
 Areas of support include education, human services, education, Jewish causes, arts & culture, and civic life.

 Real estate mogul Karatz and his family fund education and youth, health, Jewish causes, arts and culture, and policy.

 Karsh makes grants to pre-selected organizations in higher education, human services and Jewish community programs.